knpuniversity/blog/behat-symfony.md

 ./vendor/bin/behat
 ```

-And... celebrate with green pass mark on all tests!
+And... celebrate with a green pass mark on all tests!

 If you have any issues, feel free to ask us in the comments below or anywhere
 on the [Behat tutorial](https://symfonycasts.com/screencast/behat).
 We think Behat